dsorokin/aivika-modeler/README.rst

 interval, plot histograms, save the results in the CSV files for the further analysis and more.
 All is defined in just a few lines of code written in Python.
-Then the results of the simulation experiment with charts, statistics summary and links to the saved CSV files is automatically opened in the Web browser.
+Then the results of the simulation experiment with charts, statistics summary and links to the saved CSV files are automatically opened in your Web browser.

 The model written in Python is translated into its Haskell representation